Did you know that you can start a business with no money to your name?

 However, like the second idea of the lunch scenario, you can do a review of what you have in terms of skills, money, and connection.
 Based on what you have, you can generate an idea that will be quite easy to establish–now, that’s how to start a business without money.
 For example, if your skills rendering some services like repairing equipment, start by rendering the services to friends and family.
 Next, you may partner with an online service store and gradually work your way up the ladder.

-Ask yourself what you possess that can aid in starting a business.
+Ask yourself what you possess that can aid in starting a business and being a successful entrepreneur.
 What service or skill can you offer?
 What experience has gathered over the years that can prove helpful?
 Who do you know?
 What resources can you tap into?

 These questions bring you to the reality of what can be created based on available resources.
 Answers to these questions will assist in making a wise decision to start a type of business that will not get stuck at any stage due to lack of funds.